 - Adapting delivery

 “A key aspect of engagement is ensuring that employees continue to stretch and grow and that often involves learning and development,” says Charlie Chung, VP of Business Development and Solutions Consulting at NovoEd, as reported by HR Daily Advisor.

-Practically speaking, meeting the challenges of engaging employees can be simplified through learning and development in a remote world.
+Practically speaking, meeting the challenges of engaging remote employees can be simplified through learning and development.
 The key is to organize your efforts, which can be done through utilizing a centralized learning hub or learning management system.
 Chung also recommends approaching remote learning and development in a variety of ways, including:

 - Providing courses that allow learning to happen over longer periods of time, which promotes retention

 - Giving employees the opportunity to practice and apply what they learn in real-world situations in the business and discuss how they’d apply what they’ve learned in their jobs

 - Holding employees accountable through mentorship of managers

 - Curating learning opportunities from a wide range of existing and new training content, including customized modules directed by an organization’s subject matter experts